kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
         What else would a legendary monster listen to?
 Emo?
 Grendel with a fringe?
-C&#8217;mon!
+C’mon!
 He listens to Slayer, Queens of the Stone Age, The Melvins, Bad Religion, and Baroness.
 Be like Grendel, feel the burn.
       </td>
     </tr>